 The computation of yield per recruit and MSY based reference points is complicated by the existence of multiple fleets operating in multiple habitats on multiple stocks.
 For example, the maximum sustainable yield obtained by maximizing over all stocks and fleets simultaneously will generally be lower than the sum of values obtained when each stock is treated as though it were harvested independent of the other stocks.
 Moreover, maximizing over all fleets simultaneously can lead to a situation where fleets that are less efficient in terms of yield are allocated negligible effort.
-One possibility is to assume the current relative allocation of effort is constant and then maximize the yield per recruit or yield statistics over all stocks and habitats by varying the overall scale of effort.
-A difficulty with this approach is that it can lead to a situation where less productive stocks are extirpated as a consequence optimizing the exploitation of more productive stocks.
-A less risk-prone policy would be to adopt a strategy based on maintaining the equilibrium spawning potential ratio $\xi$ (Goodyear, 1993) above some fixed value.
+The approach taken here is to assume the relative allocation of effort among directed fleets and the absolute effort of undirected fleets are constant at current levels (an average of recent years).
+The relative effort allocations may also be modified by a series of multiplier to anticipate the effect of future regulations.
+The maximum sustainable yield is then computed by varying the overall scale of the effort of the directed fleets so as to maximize their landings over select stocks and habitats.
+Essentially the method assumes that the effort of some fleets can be controlled directly, while others cannot.

+A difficulty with the MSY approach is that it can lead to a situation where less productive stocks are extirpated as a consequence optimizing the exploitation of more productive stocks.
+A less risk-prone policy would be to adopt a strategy based on maintaining the equilibrium spawning potential ratio SPR (Goodyear, 1993) above some fixed value.
 The spawning potential ratio is defined as the expected lifetime fecundity per recruit at a given F divided by the expected lifetime fecundity in the absence of fishing.
 In the simplest case of one fishery, one stock, one season and one habitat it can be obtained as

-(14) $$\xi = \frac{\sum{a=1}^{A} E_a e^{-\sum{i=0}^{a-1} F v_i + M_i}}{\sum{a=1}^{A} E_a e^{-\sum{i=0}^{a-1} M_i}}$$
+(21) $$SPR = \frac{\sum{a=1}^{A} E_a e^{-\sum{i=0}^{a-1} F v_i + M_i}}{\sum{a=1}^{A} E_a e^{-\sum{i=0}^{a-1} M_i}}$$

-More generally, $\xi$ is equivalent to $\phi$ when recruitment is constant.
+More generally, SPR is equivalent to φ when recruitment is constant.
 Thus, it may be calculated for various combinations of fishing effort by initializing the recursion implied by equation (13) with the same arbitrary recruitment values for all scenarios (including no fishing).